Colman Domingo: 2008–2014: Theatre success and minor film work

 On stage, Domingo starred as Mr. Franklin Jones, Joop, and Mr. Venus in the critically acclaimed rock musical Passing Strange, which, after a successful 2007 run at The Public Theater, opened on Broadway on February 28, 2008.
 He received an Obie Award in spring 2008 as part of the ensemble of Passing Strange Off-Broadway, and reprised his role in the film version of Passing Strange, directed by Spike Lee, which made its premiere at the 2009 Sundance Film Festival.
+Domingo went on to immediately collaborate with Lee again for a small role in the film Miracle at St. Anna (2008).
+He then acted in the sketch series The Big Gay Sketch Show from 2008 to 2010.

-In 2010 Domingo's one-man autobiographical play A Boy and His Soul premiered Off-Broadway at the Vineyard Theatre, for which he won a Lucille Lortel Award for Outstanding Solo Show.
+In 2010, Domingo's one-man autobiographical play A Boy and His Soul premiered Off-Broadway at the Vineyard Theatre, for which he won a Lucille Lortel Award for Outstanding Solo Show.
 He was also nominated for a Drama Desk Award and a Drama League Award.
-From June 14 to July 18, 2014, Domingo played Billy Flynn in the Broadway revival of Chicago.

-For his work in The Scottsboro Boys on Broadway in 2010 he was nominated for the Tony Award for Best Featured Actor in a Musical in May 2011.
+For his work in The Scottsboro Boys on Broadway in 2010, he was nominated for the Tony Award for Best Featured Actor in a Musical in May 2011.
 When The Scottsboro Boys opened in London, Domingo was nominated for the Laurence Olivier Award for Best Performance in a Supporting Role in a Musical in April 2014.
 He was also nominated for the Fred Astaire Award for Best Principal Dancer on Broadway in 2011.
+In 2012, Domingo starred in the premiere of his play Wild With Happy at The Public Theater.